2020 saw history at the Oscars when a Korean film, “Parasite,” became the first non-English language film to win Best Picture.

 These films, and to a lesser extent “Parasite,” are part of an unofficial genre in cinema known as the “Korean revenge film.”

-The term has roots with UK distributor Palisades Tartan’s Asia Extreme Collection, a label popular in the early 2000s that would be assigned to violent films from Asian communities to market to a wider, more Western audience, according to Hye Seung Chung, a film professor at Colorado State University and a South Korean native.
+The term has roots in UK distributor Palisades Tartan’s Asia Extreme Collection, a label popular in the early 2000s that would be assigned to violent films from Asian communities to market to a wider, more Western audience, according to Hye Seung Chung, a film professor at Colorado State University and a South Korean native.

 “This created all kinds of stereotypes.
 Korean cinema being ultraviolent,” Chung said.
 “And actually, some of the most popular films in Korea are not necessarily this kind of violent.”